Danthewaann/pyallel/README.md

 ## TODOs

+- [ ] Allow a single main command output to be streamed to stdout, while all other commands will only get outputted after the main command has completed (such as running `pytest` as the main command, whilst running `mypy`, `ruff` etc. as other commands)
 - [ ] Allow list of files to be provided to supply as input arguments to each command
 - [ ] Allow input to be piped into `pyallel` via stdin to supply as standard input to each command